thosgood/this-weeks-finds/markdown/151-200/week175.md

     Jupiter (Thursday)
     Venus   (Friday)

-I don\'t think anyone is *sure* that this is how the days got the names they did; the earliest reference for this scheme is the Roman historian Dion Cassius (AD 150-235), who came long after the days were named.
+I don't think anyone is *sure* that this is how the days got the names they did; the earliest reference for this scheme is the Roman historian Dion Cassius (AD 150-235), who came long after the days were named.
 However, Dion says the scheme goes back to Egypt.
-In the *Moralia* of Plutarch (AD 46-120) there was an essay entitled \"Why are the days named after the planets reckoned in a different order from the actual order?\" Unfortunately this essay has been lost and only the title is known.
+In the *Moralia* of Plutarch (AD 46-120) there was an essay entitled "Why are the days named after the planets reckoned in a different order from the actual order?"
+Unfortunately this essay has been lost and only the title is known.

 To bring the subject back to physics: we should see all these attempts